isc-projects/bind9/bin/dnssec/dnssec-keygen.rst

    RSASHA512 the key size must be between 1024 and 4096 bits; DH size is between 128 and 4096 bits.
 This option is ignored for algorithms ECDSAP256SHA256, ECDSAP384SHA384, ED25519, and ED448.

-.. option:: -E engine

-   This option specifies the cryptographic hardware to use, when applicable.

-   When BIND 9 is built with OpenSSL, this needs to be set to the OpenSSL engine identifier that drives the cryptographic accelerator or hardware service module (usually ``pkcs11``).

 .. option:: -f flag